-It’s been said that, “The way you do anything is the way you do everything.”
+It’s been said that “The way you do anything is the way you do everything.”
 The Warrior brings the same focus and impeccability to whatever the moment requires, whether the moment is dramatic or mundane.
-Your mission in life is not just about the dramatic moments or the high value activities; it is about every single step you take on your journey between birth and death.
+Your mission in life is not just about the dramatic moments or the highest-value activities; it is about every step you take on your journey between birth and death.

-If you do not know your Sacred Quest, then be alert to what stirs your depths and ask yourself what you will remember well on your deathbed.
-Your Sacred Quest is likely to involve a combination of two factors: working on your own development/consciousness/wholeness and your service to others.
+If you do not know your Sacred Quest, be alert to what stirs your depths and ask yourself what you will remember well on your deathbed.
+Your Sacred Quest likely involves a combination of two factors: working on your own development/consciousness/wholeness and your service to others.

 that formalizes a ritual system for designing and executing your quest.
 Here are a few excerpts:

 Level One participation in the Capsule of Intentionality ritual system requires that you compose a Mission Statement.
 Mission Statement is capitalized because it will consist of the most important words in your life.
-The Mission Statement is a twenty-five word or less statement of your deepest intentions — the purposes, goals, and meanings you are living for.
+The Mission Statement is a twenty-five-word or less statement of your deepest intentions — the purposes, goals, and meanings you are living for.

 Your Mission Statement itself is more than symbolic.
 It is representative of your intentionality, but it is also the literal, functional, language-coded core of your life.

-At any time you can modify or radically change your Mission Statement.
-But you should never do this for superficial reasons or without careful thought and reflection.
-Before you change your Mission Statement you need to go into your deepest self to be sure about what you are doing.
-Take your Mission Statement out and copy it over once a day before sleep or upon awakening if you wish.
-As an absolute minimum, I would take out the Mission Statement and reexamine it, and how well you are living by it, every birthday.
+At any time, you can modify or radically change your Mission Statement.
+But don’t do this for superficial reasons or without careful thought and reflection.
+Before you change your Mission Statement, go into your deepest self to be sure about what you are doing.
+Take your Mission Statement out and copy it once a day before sleep or upon awakening if you wish.
+As an absolute minimum, I would reexamine the Mission Statement and how well you live by it every birthday.

-LEVEL TWO — -Lifeline Mission Parameters
+LEVEL TWO — Lifeline Mission Parameters

 Level two involves a daily ritual that builds on level one.
-Every morning or evening write down specific goals, tasks, actions that are congruent with the goals of your Mission Statement.
-You can call this side of the page Lifeline Mission Parameters.
-For example, visit with a friend, go to work, write in your journal, exercise, buy groceries, are all examples of specific activities.
+Every morning or evening write down specific goals, tasks, actions that are congruent with the goals of your Mission Statement and that you want to perform in the next twenty-four hours.
+You can call this list Lifeline Mission Parameters.
+For example, visiting with a friend, going to work, writing a journal entry, exercising, and buying groceries are all examples of specific activities.
 You’ll know at the end of the day whether you wrote in your journal or bought groceries or not.
 I would avoid generalities like “work harder” or “try to relax.”
 This is a place to write down specific goals rather than self-admonitions.
-This list is different than a to do list.
-First, you must make sure that every important part of your Mission Statement has a corresponding action on the Lifeline Mission Parameters side.
-If you have long-term goals, then make sure you have a corresponding activity listed on the Lifeline Mission Parameters side of the paper.
-If you have long-term goals it is important to take some action on them every day, even if it is only ten minutes worth.
-If it seems silly to write down something as inevitable as “go to work” do it anyway, because the immense energy involved deserves recognition on the paper and you deserve the recognition of a major item to check at the end of the day.
-If there are items on the paper that you might forget, record them elsewhere so you can keep them in mind.
-Each one of these activities should be a “Lifeline Mission Objective” meaning something that helps to further or sustain your life.
-Buying groceries or picking up an application may not be very glamorous, but they are absolutely authentic parts of your quest.
-In fact, whether or not you carry out these actions will be the real test of your intentionality.
-Remember, intentionality is revealed by actions, not wishes.
+This list is different than a to-do list.
+First, ensure that every important part of your Mission Statement has a corresponding action on the Lifeline Mission Parameters side.
+If you have long-term goals, you need related activities listed in your Lifeline Mission Parameters (or quest links) for the day.